cawasser/vanilla/docs/deploy-to-docker.md

     docker ps

-...and look for your image in the list.
+Then look for your image in the list.

 Finally, connect to the running image, but point the browser at: